Protecting What Matters Most

 Are you about to tie the knot?
 Have you already begun planning your future and making plans for your life together?
 If so, have you considered the financial consequences of your decision?
 Do you have substantial assets that you wish to protect in the event of a divorce?
 Are you concerned about the financial well-being of your spouse?
 If you have asked yourself any of these questions, you may be considering a prenuptial agreement.

-What Is a Prenuptial Agreement?
+What is a Prenuptial Agreement?

 Are Prenuptial Agreements Legal in Texas?

 Prenuptial agreements are legal in Texas and can be enforced by a court if they are fair and reasonable.
-In other words, they must be drafted with full and complete disclosure of assets, and both parties must have had the opportunity to seek independent legal advice before signing the agreement.
+In other words, they must be drafted with complete disclosure of assets, and both parties must have had the opportunity to seek independent legal advice before signing the agreement.

 Prenuptial agreements are generally enforceable if they are fair and reasonable.
 For example, a prenuptial agreement that leaves one spouse without any assets or income would be considered unfair and would not be enforced by a court.
-An agreement that is entered into under duress or without full disclosure of assets would also likely not be enforced.
+An agreement entered under duress or without full disclosure of assets would also likely not be enforced.

-Contact Our Prenuptial Agreement Attorney
+Contact Our San Antonio Prenuptial Agreement Attorney Today

 • “The service Attorney Carrillo and team provided was unequivocally the best service in the San Antonio area.” - Marques H.